Topic outline

 Stage One: Academic Selection

-This first stage involves judgements on the basis of the written application primarily related to academic achievement as an indicator of intellectual suitability for a medical course and the practice of medicine.
+This first stage involves judgements on the basis of the written application, primarily related to academic achievement as an indicator of intellectual suitability for a medical course and the practice of medicine.
 Applicants may offer a variety of qualifications, but the overriding principle is that achievement should be at the highest level, and comparable to entrants to other medical schools in the United Kingdom.
 It is not intended that ability to pay the fees for the course should compensate for academic achievement that is less than usual for entry to a medical course in the UK.

-Stage Two: Multiple Mini Examinations
+Stage Two: Multiple Mini Assessment

-Stage Three: Objective Structured Selection Examinations
+Stage Three: Objective Structured Selection Examination

-The Third stage of selection is intended to judge personal attributes relating to suitability for practice as a doctor.
+The third stage of selection is intended to judge personal attributes relating to suitability for practice as a doctor.
 It consists of an Objective, Structured Selection Examination (OSSE), made up of a series of tasks intended to test abilities related to 'Good Medical Practice', published by the UK General Medical Council

 Exclusions from Entry